NEC in Premature Babies: Symptoms, Risks & Formula Claims

 Did your premature baby develop NEC after formula feeding?

-If your child was born premature, given Enfamil, Similac, or other cow's milk based formula or fortifier, and later diagnosed with necrotizing enterocolitis, you may qualify for a lawsuit seeking compensation for NICU care, surgeries, long term complications, and other losses.
-Many current cases involve fragile newborns who received these products in the hospital before parents ever knew there could be a higher risk of NEC.
+If your child was born premature, given Enfamil, Similac, or other cow's-milk-based formula or fortifier, and later diagnosed with necrotizing enterocolitis, families in this situation have filed product-liability lawsuits seeking compensation for NICU care, surgeries, long-term complications, and other losses.
+Many cases involve fragile newborns who received these products in the hospital before parents ever knew there could be a higher risk of NEC.

 What are Similac and Enfamil